The Length of the Course

 The start of courses may vary, too.

-- While the great majority still start in September or October there are a few that start in the spring.
+- While the great majority still start in September or October there are a few that start in January.

 - Many of these are nursing courses but some universities are offering a spring start in other subjects, too – partly to fill quotas of places.

-- Some universities offer fast track two-year degrees in subjects such as Law, Business, Accounting.
+- Some universities offer fast track two-year degrees in subjects such as law, business and accounting.

 Next page: Course Structure